 Take in the famously peaceful seaside town of Grange-over-Sands with its Edwardian promenade and art deco Lido, flanked by a rail journey whisking you over no less than two estuary viaducts for an unbeatable photo opportunity.

 The South West

-The estuary at Ravenglass where three rivers converge sees two UNESCO World Heritage Sites meet – Hadrians Wall and the Frontiers of the Roman Empire plus the new Lake District WHS awarded for cultural landscape.
+The estuary at Ravenglass sees three rivers converge, while two UNESCO World Heritage Sites meet – Hadrian’s Wall, and The Lake District National Park.

-North of St Bees sees a change in emphasis, with the Georgian port and modern marina town of Whitehaven, the former industrial waterfront of Workington and the ancient port of Maryport all in quick succession.
+North of St Bees sees a change in emphasis, with the Georgian port and modern marina town of Whitehaven, the former industrial waterfront of Workington and the ancient port of Maryport, dotted along the coast, one after the other.

-Thereafter the coast reverts to wilder loneliness with the working port and holiday destination of Silloth, round into the Solway estuary and distant views across to the Southern Uplands of Scotland.
-The Hadrians Wall World Heritage Site turns inland here to follow the wall eastward into the Pennines and our coastal journey ends.
+From here, the coast reverts to wilder loneliness with the working port and holiday destination of Silloth guiding the traveller into the Solway Estuary, from where views across to the Southern Uplands of Scotland can be enjoyed.
+Turning inland, the Hadrian’s Wall World Heritage Site stretches eastwards towards the Pennines, bringing our journey along the Lake District Coast to a memorable end.